 Foreign Investment Risk.
 Foreign investments can be adversely affected by political, economic and market developments abroad, including the imposition of economic and other sanctions by the United States or another country.
-There may be less publicly available information about foreign issuers because they may not be subject to reporting practices, requirements or regulations comparable to those to which United States companies are subject.
 Foreign markets may be smaller, less liquid and more volatile than the major markets in the United States and, as a result, Fund share values may be more volatile.
 Trading in foreign markets typically involves higher expense than trading in the United States.
 The Fund may have difficulties enforcing its legal or contractual rights in a foreign country.
 Depositary receipts are subject to many of the risks associated with investing directly in foreign instruments.

 Emerging Markets Investment Risk.
 Investment markets within emerging market countries are typically smaller, less liquid, less developed and more volatile than those in more developed markets like the United States, and may be focused in certain economic sectors.
 Emerging market securities often involve greater risks than developed market securities.
-The information available about an emerging market issuer may be less reliable than for comparable issuers in more developed capital markets.